 Benefits are a lifeline for many single parents, whether in work or not.
 Barriers to entering and progressing in work, high living costs and unpaid child maintenance all add to the financial strain on single parent families, which means state support is often vital.

-While working single parents have not been spared, there’s been a particular focus on out-of-work benefit cuts to reduce welfare spending and ‘encourage’ people into work.
-However, most non-working single parents are out of work because they are caring for very young children, studying or unable to work – they’re therefore unfairly hit by cuts which bear no relation to their intention or ability to work.
+In recent years, there has been a particular focus on out-of-work benefit cuts to reduce welfare spending and encourage people into work.
+However, most non-working single parents are out of work because they are caring for very young children, studying or unable to work.
+They’re unfairly hit by cuts which bear no relation to their intention or ability to work.

-Gingerbread supports the intention to simplify the benefit system and ensure work always pays through the introduction of universal credit, but we’re concerned that the government won’t deliver on these promises.
+Gingerbread supports the aim of simplifying the benefit system and ensuring work always pays through the introduction of Universal Credit, but we’re concerned that the government won’t deliver on these promises.

 Our goals for change

-Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises the use of benefit limits or suspensions and genuinely makes work pay.
+Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises sanctions, and genuinely makes work pay.

-Universal credit must be reformed to ensure financial security for families.
-As a matter of priority, the government should:
+Universal Credit must be reformed to ensure financial security for families.
+You can read more here.

-We want to see an end to cuts in vital support as a way of ‘incentivising’ or pushing parents into work.
+- An end to cuts that penalise single parent families.
 This includes reforming sanctions policy to introduce a genuine ‘yellow card’ system (where parents can receive a warning before it’s too late) and introducing exemptions to the benefit cap.

 - Improved personalised employment support – particularly improving access to higher level training courses and apprenticeships, to increase routes into more secure and longer term work.

 - A reduction in the 5 week wait for Universal Credit payment to 2 weeks.